 Vineyards blanket the hills of Piedmont, producing world-famous wines such as Barolo (often called the King of Wines), Barbaresco, Barbera, and Nebbiolo.
 Each day of your Piedmont cycling vacation will be complemented by gastronomic delights that perfectly pair with these exquisite wines.
 Towns like Barolo, Acqui Terme, and Alba are must-visit stops, where you can wander through cobbled streets, relax in vibrant piazzas, and savor a glass of local wine at charming cafes and wine bars.
 You'll quickly notice how deeply the local people are connected to their land and how much pride they take in their produce.

-The first part of your cycling adventure centers around Alba, where you'll spend two nights.
+The second part of your cycling adventure centers around Alba, where you'll spend two nights.
 As the capital of the Langa region, Alba is a charming midsize town rich in history.
-A local guide will introduce you to its deep ties to agriculture, which, alongside wine and truffle tourism, forms the economic backbone of Langa.
+We will introduce you to its deep ties to agriculture, which, alongside wine and truffle tourism, form the economic backbone of Langa.

 Whether you're a seasoned cyclist or looking for an unforgettable E-bike tour in Italy, the Piedmont Hills of Barolo Bike Tour offers a unique blend of challenging rides, world-class wines, and rich cultural experiences.
 Join us for the ultimate cycling adventure through one of Italy's most beautiful and historically rich regions.
 E-bikes will make the hills seem like an afterthought.